Mesothelioma Chemotherapy Drugs

 Multiple mesothelioma chemotherapy drugs can be used at different times throughout a patient’s treatment plan.

 For example, one pleural mesothelioma patient was able to become a 10-year survivor after receiving pemetrexed, cisplatin, vinorelbine, and carboplatin over several years.
-This chemotherapy drug combination helped beat the man’s cancer multiple times, as noted in a 2023 Thoracic Cancer report.
+This chemotherapy drug combination helped beat the man’s cancer multiple times, as noted in one Thoracic Cancer report.

 How Chemotherapy Drugs Work in Mesothelioma Treatment Plans